pipelight/virshle/virshle_core/src/network/README.md

 This crate is a set of function for network manipulation.

-Everything done programmatically here can be done with `ip` and `ovs-vsctl show`.
+Everything done programmatically here can be done with `ip` and `ovs-vsctl`.
 _I recommend using those tools for troubleshooting._

 ## Host network autoconfiguration